A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: SRBA: a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization

 \subsection{SRBA: Stochastic Recursive Bilevel Algorithm}

-We propose SRBA which is a combination of the idea of recursive gradient coming from \citep{Fang2018, Nguyen2022} and the framework proposed in \citep{Dagreou2022}.
-The SRBA algorithm relies on a recursive estimation of each direction $D_z$, $D_v$, $D_x$ which is updated following the same strategy as SARAH.
-Let us denote by $\rho$ the step size of the update for the variables $z$ and $v$ and $\gamma$ the step size for the update of the variable $x$.
+In \cref{alg:srba}, we present SRBA, a combination of the idea of recursive gradient coming from \citep{Fang2018, Nguyen2022} and the framework proposed in \citep{Dagreou2022SABA}.
+It relies on a recursive estimation of each direction $D_z$, $D_v$, $D_x$ which is updated following the same strategy as SARAH.
+Let us denote by $\rho$ the step size of the update for the variables $z$ and $v$, and $\gamma$ the step size for the update of the variable $x$.
 We use the same step size for $z$ and $v$ because the problems of minimizing the inner function $G$ and solving the linear system \eqref{eq:lin_syst} have the same conditioning driven by $\nabla^2_{11}G$.
 For simplicity, we denote the joint variable $\bfu = (z, v, x)$ and the joint directions weighted by the step sizes $\bfdelta~=~(\rho D_z, \rho D_v, \gamma D_x) =(\bfdelta_z,\bfdelta_v, \bfdelta_x)$.

 At iteration $t$, the estimate direction $\bfdelta$ is initialized by computing full batch directions:

 and a first update is performed by moving from $\mathbf{\tilde u}^t$ in the direction $-\bfdelta^{t,0}$.
 As done in \cite{Hu2022MultiBlock}, we project the variable $v$ onto $\Gamma$ to leverage the boundedness property of $v^*$.
 Then, during the $k$th iteration of an inner loop of size $q-1$, two indices $i\in\setcomb{n}$ and $j\in\setcomb{m}$ are sampled and the estimate directions are updated according to Equations~\eqref{eq:update_dz} to \eqref{eq:update_dx}